bbc/curriculum-data/README.md

 Changelog
 ---------
+2014-09-12 - New dataset release.
+Added new fields and topics of study including KS1, KS2 computing, welsh literature.
 2014-03-03 - Third dataset release.
 Added new fields of study including science, technologies, music etc. Changed License from Digital Public Space (DPS) to Creative Commons (CC) 4.0

 2013-09-05 - Second dataset release, including addition of programmes of study and topics of study.